 Illustrated below are the Startup Screens, which are displayed immediately upon powering the system.
-First is a picture of the components, followed by a quick system diagnostics checklist (both shown below).
+First is a picture of the components, followed by a certification screen, then a quick system diagnostics checklist.
 Once the system is fully initialized, the main user interface will appear.